nowshad-hasan/cse-resources/topics/android.md

   * Android Realm Migration Schema [Medium](https://medium.com/@budioktaviyans/android-realm-migration-schema-4fcef6c61e82)
   * How to use Realm for Android like a champ, and how to tell if you’re doing it wrong [Medium](https://medium.com/@Zhuinden/how-to-use-realm-for-android-like-a-champ-and-how-to-tell-if-youre-doing-it-wrong-ac4f66b7f149)

-* Everything you need to know about Memory Leaks in Androi [ProAndroidDev](https://proandroiddev.com/everything-you-need-to-know-about-memory-leaks-in-android-d7a59faaf46a)
+* Everything you need to know about Memory Leaks in Android [ProAndroidDev](https://proandroiddev.com/everything-you-need-to-know-about-memory-leaks-in-android-d7a59faaf46a)
 * Bohemian Wrapsody [ProAndroidDev](https://proandroiddev.com/bohemian-wrapsody-86a5ac3c910a)
 * Configuring Android Project — Little Things That Matter [ProAndroidDev](https://proandroiddev.com/configuring-android-project-little-things-that-matter-d6a9d34c1ce0)
 * How modularization can speed up your Android app’s built time [FreeCodeCamp](https://medium.com/free-code-camp/how-modularisation-affects-build-time-of-an-android-application-43a984ce9968)